nanoporetech/tombo/docs/examples.rst

 The re-squiggle algorithm aligns raw signal (electric current nanopore measurements) to genomic/transcriptomic sequence.

+One of the major assumptions of the re-squiggle algorithm is that the provided reference sequence is correct.
+Thus for poorly assembled genomes or divergent samples, an assembly polishing step (possibly from the same data/sample) may improve results.

 The ``resquiggle`` command will add infomation (the mapped genomic location and the raw signal to sequence assignment) to the read files provided (in FAST5 format), as well as producing an index file for more efficient file access in downstream commands.

 .. important::

    The ``resquiggle`` command must be run before any further processing by Tombo commands.

-**Note**: Tombo currenly includes default canonical models for both DNA or RNA data (including R9.4 and R9.5; 1D and 1D^2; R9.*.1 chemistries).
+**Note**: Tombo currenly includes default canonical models for both DNA or RNA data (supporting R9.4 and R9.5; 1D and 1D^2; R9.*.1 chemistries).
 Analysis of other nanopore data types is not supported at this time (e.g. R7 data).
 If DNA or RNA sample type is not explicitly specified (via ``--dna`` or ``--rna`` options) the sample type will be detected automatically from the raw read files.

 For more details see the :doc:`re-squiggle documentation </resquiggle>`.

 .. code-block:: bash

-    # annotate raw FAST5s with FASTQ files produced from the same reads if the raw files do not contain FASTQ information
+    # annotate raw FAST5s with FASTQ files produced from the same reads
+    # skip this step if raw read files already contain basecalls
     tombo annotate_raw_with_fastqs --fast5-basedir <fast5s-base-directory> --fastq-filenames <reads.fastq>

-    tombo resquiggle <fast5s-base-directory> <reference-fasta> --processes 4
+    tombo resquiggle <fast5s-base-directory> <reference-fasta> --processes 4 --num-most-common-errors 5

 -----------------------
 Modified Base Detection